semcomm/SwinJSCC/README.md

 In this paper, we establish a new neural JSCC backbone that can also adapt flexibly to diverse channel conditions and transmission rates within a single model, our open-source project aims to promote the research in this field.
 Specifically, we show that with elaborate design, neural JSCC codec built on the emerging Swin Transformer backbone achieves superior performance than conventional neural JSCC codecs built upon CNN, while also requiring lower end-to-end processing latency.
 Paired with two spatial modulation modules that scale latent representations based on the channel state information and target transmission rate, our baseline SwinJSCC can further upgrade to a versatile version, which increases its capability to adapt to diverse channel conditions and rate configurations.
 Extensive experimental results show that our SwinJSCC achieves better or comparable performance versus the state-of-the-art engineered BPG + 5G LDPC coded transmission system with much faster end-to-end coding speed, especially for high-resolution images, in which case traditional CNN-based JSCC yet falls behind due to its limited model capacity.

 ## Installation
-We implement SwinJSCC under python 3.8 and PyTorch 1.9.
+We implement SwinJSCC under Python 3.8 and PyTorch 1.9.
+Note: We found that when using w/ SA & RA for inference in a torch > 1.12 environment, the results are inconsistent with those reported in the paper.
+Therefore, it is recommended to use the same version of PyTorch as the training environment (torch <= 1.12) for inference.

 ## Usage